 3. Prepare the appliances for moving

-A lot of people keep freezers and extra fridges in the garage.
+A lot of people keep garage freezers and fridges.
 If that’s the case, skip a couple of shopping trips and eat the food that you already have stored in there.
 Then, you can defrost and clean your appliances thoroughly, getting them ready for transportation.

 These appliances take up a lot of space and might get in your way while trying to pack the rest of your garage.
 To make things easier, it’s a good idea to temporarily put them in a self storage unit until you’re ready to take them to your new home.